ktor-vi/gyro/README.md

 1. Pull it

-2. Verify that nothing is running on port 80 :
+2. Verify that nothing is running on port 80 (apache, other docker containers) *then*

 `npm install` - installs the dependencies